googleworkspace/google-chat-samples/python/basic-app/README.md

 # Google Chat basic app

-This code sample creates a simple Google Chat app that responds to events and messages from a room.
-The sample is built using Python 3 on Google App Engine, Standard Environment.
+This code sample creates a simple Google Chat app that responds to events and messages from a space.
+The sample is built using Python 3 and [Flask](https://flask.palletsprojects.com/) on Google App Engine, Standard Environment.

 ## Deploy the sample

-  1. Follow the steps in [Setting Up Your Development Environment](https://cloud.google.com/appengine/docs/standard/python3/setting-up-environment) to install Python and the Google Cloud SDK
+  1. Follow the steps in [Setting Up Your Development Environment](https://cloud.google.com/appengine/docs/standard/setting-up-environment?tab=python) to install Python and the Google Cloud SDK

-  1. Follow the steps in [Setting Up Your GCP Resources](https://cloud.google.com/appengine/docs/standard/python3/console/#create) to create a project and enable App Engine.
+  1. Follow the steps in [Setting Up Your GCP Resources](https://cloud.google.com/appengine/docs/standard/managing-projects-apps-billing#create) to create a project and enable App Engine.

   1. Run the following command to deploy the app: